iGaming14 min readMay 2026By · Banking Lead

 Frequently asked questions

-Can I bank in Costa Rica with a Nevis iGaming company?
+Can I bank in Nevis with a licensed gaming entity?

 Is Nevis cheaper than Curaçao?

 In year one, yes — by roughly $10,000 to $25,000 on licence and government fees alone.
 Over a five-year horizon the gap narrows because Curaçao's post-2023 reformed regime opens better banking and acquiring relationships, lowering MDR and reducing chargeback friction.
-Nevis remains cheaper in absolute fees but Curaçao often delivers better unit economics on processing volume.
-The right answer depends on monthly volume and target geography.
+Nevis remains cheaper in absolute fees and is uniquely able to deliver the entire operating stack inside one jurisdiction.
+The right answer depends on monthly volume, target geography, and how much value you place on single-jurisdiction coherence.

 Will UK or EU banks open accounts for Nevis-licensed operators?

-Tier-1 UK and EU clearing banks (Barclays, Lloyds, Deutsche Bank, BNP Paribas) will almost certainly decline.
+Tier-1 UK and EU clearing banks (UK high-street banks, a major German bank, a major French bank) will almost certainly decline.
 Specialist EU EMIs — particularly Lithuanian, Estonian, and Latvian institutions, plus a small number of Maltese and Cypriot banks with high-risk appetite — will onboard Nevis-licensed clients given clean documentation, real economic substance, and sensible volume projections.
 See our EMI vs bank account for high-risk breakdown.

 How long does the Nevis gaming licence application take?